Insights for CTOs: Part 2 – Enable Good Decisions at Scale with Robust Security

 In my role as a Senior Solutions Architect, I have spoken to chief technology officers (CTOs) and executive leadership of large enterprises like big banks, software as a service (SaaS) businesses, mid-sized enterprises, and startups.

-In this 6-part series, I share insights gained from various CTOs during their cloud adoption journeys at their respective organizations.
+In this 6-part series, I share insights gained from various CTOs and engineering leaders during their cloud adoption journeys at their respective organizations.
 I have taken these lessons and summarized architecture best practices to help you build and operate applications successfully in the cloud.
 This series will also cover topics on building and operating cloud applications, security, cloud financial management, modern data and artificial intelligence (AI), cloud operating models, and strategies for cloud migration.

 In part 2, my colleague Paul Hawkins and I will show you how to effectively communicate organization-wide security processes.
 This will ensure you can make informed decisions to scale effectively.
 We also describe how to establish robust security controls using best practices from the Security Pillar of the Well-Architected Framework.